Pre-Apprenticeship

 Please read the following information carefully.
 You must meet #1–5 of the requirements:

-2. Have an open application for the Inside Electrician or Limited Energy Technician program and have received an email from NIETC informing you of your eligibility.
+1. Have an open application for the Inside Electrician program or the Limited Energy Technician program, have interviewed by 02/01/25, and have received an email from NIETC informing you of your eligibility.
 This means you have already applied, aptitude tested, and interviewed for either the Inside Electrician or Limited Energy Technician apprenticeship program.
 This process can take 3 or more months.

 • *If a veteran, submit a copy of your DD-214

-• **If you are eligible due to a disability, submit signed documentation of your disability and necessary accommodation from your medical provider (dated within 5 years)
+• **If you are eligible because of a disability, submit signed documentation of your disability and necessary accommodation from your medical provider (dated within 5 years)

 There is no cost for this program.
 The classroom training is unpaid.